Pennine FM: Branding

-Huddersfield FM's jingle packages were produced by Jam Creative Productions and Steve England.
+Huddersfield FM's jingle packages were produced by JAM Creative Productions and Steve England.

 In January 2007, when the station was still Home 107.9, they began using a jingle package produced by the Bespoke Music Company, as did many other stations owned by the Local Radio Company.
 To complement the new jingles, the station's strap line was changed from music:fun:life to from Huddersfield with West Yorkshire's greatest hits.

-When the station became Pennine FM, another batch of idents were produced by TM Jones which incorporated "the New Pennine FM" moniker.
+When the station became Pennine FM, another batch of idents were produced by JonesTM which incorporated "the New Pennine FM" moniker.